flyfirstmars/spring-ai-workshop/docs/session-01.md

 }
 ```

-With these ingredients—well-structured prompts, typed outputs, tool integration, and advisors—you can deliver reliable,
+These ingredients (well-structured prompts, typed outputs, tool integration, and advisors) let you deliver reliable,
 multimodal travel experiences in a pure-Java stack.

 ---